PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 `_fallback_precision_div_restore_stats`.
 Its exact callback contracts and the following unbound-input repair boundary are unchanged.

+The remaining earlier consecutive-Mul cleanup runs in the primary core-cleanup phase after pseudo-LeakyReLU and YOLO-decode rewrites and before terminal Transpose/Dequantize sanitization.
+It uses the same layout state, diagnostics, and stable one-counter schema as the captured primary-final occurrence, but its result is currently discarded.
+Characterization fixes this direct occurrence and both adjacent cleanup boundaries before implementation.

 The preceding final decomposed-InstanceNorm owner prevalidates every constant and tensor-shape plan, counts each candidate only after at least one planned write is applied, performs no pruning or topology mutation, and synchronizes